nupsea/content-pal/README.md

 pipenv run pgcli -h localhost -U postgres -d content_pal -W
 ```

+Besides, you can also see few monitoring metrics in the Streamlit UI itself.

 ## References & Acknowledgements
 Thanks to the learnings from DataTalks.Club and the various open source libraries and tools that made this possible